jGaboardi/Facility_Location/README.md

 # Facility Location / Location Allocation
-This repository includes contains resources for Facility Location and Location Allocation.
+This repository includes contains resources for Facility Location and Location Allocation in Python, Julia, JavaScript, C++, and R.

 It is intended for research and educational use.